bww/Ego/README.md

 	err = t.Exec(r, c)
 	if err != nil { /* ... */ }

+If a template will be used repeatedly it might make sense to keep the compiled template (`t` in the source above) in memory so that the same source does not need to be repeatedly parsed.

 # Documentation

 Further documentation is available in `docs`.